Off-policy Evaluation with Deeply-abstracted States: Implementation details

 where $\mathcal{L}_r$, $\mathcal{L}_\mathcal{T}$ and $\mathcal{L}_Q$ are the loss functions detailed below, $\mathcal{L}_{penalty}$ is a penalty term, and $\alpha_1, \beta_1, \delta_1, \lambda_1$ are positive constant hyper-parameters whose values are reported in Table \ref{tab:hyper_rf}.

-By definition, the forward abstraction is required to achieve both model-irrelevance and $\pi$-irrelevance.
-As discussed in Section \ref{sec:model-based-abstractions}, our approach is to learn a model-irrelevant abstraction, denoted as $\phi$, and then concatenate it with $\{\pi(a|\bullet): a\in \mA\}$.
+By definition, the type-I MSA is required to achieve both model-irrelevance and $\pi$-irrelevance.
+As discussed in Section \ref{sec:iterative}, our approach is to learn a model-irrelevant abstraction, denoted as $\phi$, and then concatenate it with $\{\pi(a|\bullet): a\in \mathcal{A}\}$.
 We denote the concatenated abstraction by $\phi_{for}$.

 We next detail the loss functions and the penalty term.
 The first two losses $\mathcal{L}_r$ and $\mathcal{L}_\mathcal{T}$ are to ensure reward-irrelevance and transition-irrelevance, respectively,